Frequently Asked Questions

 Reference: Shadish, W. R., & Baldwin, S. A. (2002).
 Meta-analysis of MFT interventions.
 In D. H. Sprenkle (Ed.), Effectiveness research in marriage and family therapy (pp. 339-370).
 Alexandria, VA: American Association of Marriage and Family Therapy.

 When you reach the office, have a seat in the waiting room.
-We’ll be out to meet you when your session is scheduled to start.
-The first session typically consists primarily of you telling your (and your partner/family members, if applicable) story of why you’re seeking counseling.
+Your therapist will be out to meet you when your session is scheduled to start.
+The first session typically consists primarily of you telling your therapist what you need help with.
 Your clinician will ask several questions throughout the first session to help get a picture of your situation, but at first he or she will mostly be listening to you.
 Think of it like your first visit to a medical doctor or a mechanic – they’re mostly listening to what you’re saying is wrong so they can help.

 Many people find a lot of relief even in the first session!
 From there, we will collaborate together on what changes need to happen to best help you.
-Therapy may be very active with lots of advice, homework, etc. or fairly passive while you explore various aspects of your situation.
-It all depends on what you and your clinician think best suits you and your situation.
+Therapy may be very active with lots of advice, homework, etc. or fairly passive while you explore your situation.
+It all depends on what you and your clinician think is best.

 One thing we love about practicing in California is that most people have a pretty progressive view of their mental health.
 They think of their therapist like their dentist or family doctor – sometimes you’re there for longer, sometimes briefly, but it is a good idea to have one!